benatlh/-benatlh-s-greenhouse-open-control-and-display/README.md

 - 1 soil moisture sensor (type Grove 101020008)
 - e-motor for awning powered by relay
 - e-motor for root top window powered by relay
-- motorized damper RMVT160 / 1223  fan PF 32.000 11632853055 not decided yet witch NRV type BDD100 + carcoal filter + plug for winter +
+- motorized damper RMVT160 / 1223  fan PF 32.000 11632853055 not decided yet witch NRV type BDD100 + carcoal filter + plug for winter / or high and low openings for natural flow.
 - return from kitchen hood and controlled mechanical ventilation into greenhouse
 - atmospheric sensor (BMP280)
 - matrix keypad with PCF8574T module.
 - e-paper screen display waveshare 2.9inch e-paper module 296-128 px V3
+- solar pannel 12v for e-motors, pump + solar pannel 5v for the mico + small batt for datalogging only
+- rain sensor

 -> first of all we have to make them interract with raspberry.
 We have to get and check the material is ok.